tpokorra/user_cas/README.md

 * cas
     * cas:create-user (Adds a user_cas user to the database.)
     * cas:update-user (Updates an existing user and, if not yet a CAS user, converts the record to CAS backend.)
+    * cas:import-users-ad (Imports users from an ActiveDirectory LDAP.)

 Create a user: